Galicia Quantum Technologies Hub

 The quantum future

+The race to achieve this is both long and complex.
+While the major players in technological development are making significant strides to bring these devices to market, there remains a critical need to develop a single quantum computer that is either immune to errors or capable of correcting them.
 Simultaneously, experimental work is underway to connect different quantum computers.
-“Until then, we won’t see fully distributed quantum computers, but we are building the foundational elements, the science that will lead to that development.
-This is why it’s crucial for basic research to receive the time and funding it needs to generate the impact and progress it deserves,” concludes Llovo.
+“Until then, we won’t see fully distributed quantum computers, but we are working on building the foundational elements, the science that predates development.
+This is why it’s crucial for basic research to receive the time and funding it needs to generate the impact and progress it deserves,” concludes Dr. Llovo.

 Scroll to Top